ststimac/stephaniestimac-blog/posts/2023/08/whats-next.md

 ### Career

 Though I have applied to a few full time roles sporadically, it's difficult because I don't want to stay in Germany.
-Right now I'm finding a lot of joy in freelance work and the freedom of remote.
-I am back and forth between Germany, the UK and the USA a lot at the moment and will be for the next few months.

 I have a unique set of skills.
 The graphic designer turned web & UX designer who learned how to code and was then hired as a product manager but was doing product, design, code and developer relations for the web platform.